avwsolutions/litmus-chaos-elmo-demo/README.md

 ## Conclusion

-Hopefully running through this gives you some insights why `experiments` are helpfull to spot `weaknesses` in your system, even it's not Production.
+Hopefully running through this gives you some insights why `experiments` are helpful to spot `weaknesses` in your system, even it's not Production.

 Let's talk 🔥 Chaos 🔥 and get Reliable 👻 !